Emergency Data Management Scientist - RESEARCH SCIENTIST II (EPIDEMIOLOGY/BIOSTATISTICS)

 Current version of the State Examination/Employment Application STD Form 678 (when not applying electronically), or the Electronic State Employment Application through your Applicant Account at www.CalCareers.ca.gov.
 All Experience and Education relating to the Minimum Qualifications listed on the Classification Specification should be included to demonstrate how you meet the Minimum Qualifications for the position.

-Please see Statement of Qualifications instructions below at end of posting.
-Any applications received that do not provide a written response to the SOQ will not be scored/reviewed.
+Please see Supplemental Questionnaire instructions below at end of Posting.
+Any applications received that do not provide a written response to the SQ will not be scored/reviewed.